Searching...

 Basics of AC Power Supply

 In modern society, almost every machine, from home appliances to industrial equipment, needs a power supply.
-Therefore, the power companies are working day and night for the stable supply of AC power.
+Therefore, the power companies are working day and night for a stable supply of AC power.

 The AC power is transmitted at 60 Hz in western Japan and 50 Hz in eastern Japan.
 Naturally, power cannot be exchanged as it is between areas with different frequencies.
 Therefore, power will be exchanged through facilities that perform frequency conversion.